AashishRauniyar/dailykhata/COOLIFY_DEPLOYMENT.md

 **Cons**:
 - ❌ No SSL (unless you configure manually)
-- ❌ Hard to remember IP address
+- ❌ Hard to remember IP address and port
 - ❌ Not professional looking

 ### With Coolify Auto-Subdomain